 - Zabijacka (Pork Feast): The traditional pre-Lenten meal in Prague, which is served with sauerkraut and generous quantities of drink on the night before Lent begins.
 Public hog feasts are held in Prague for visitors to attend, so if you really want to get into the local culture, seek out one of these feasts during your visit.

 - Valentine's Day: Although not celebrated as widely as in the United States, many hotels and restaurants in Prague offer Valentine's Day packages and specials.
 If you are looking for a romantic Valentine’s Day gift, Czech garnets are considered among the finest in the world and can be found in jewelry stores around Prague, but take care to shop at a reputable jeweler as the counterfeit garnet trade in Prague is notorious for tricking tourists.

 - Festival Mala Inventura: One of many annual art events in the city, Mala Inventura features a showcase of new theatre performances held at venues around the city throughout the month, with a focus on new and independent playwrights.
 The festival runs from February 19–27, 2021, but in a much more limited scope than usual and with some performances being shown online.

 - Victorious February: A date celebrated by Czech communities for the 1948 Czechoslovak coup d'etat when the Soviet Union-backed Communist Party officially took control of the government in what was then Czechoslovakia.
-You can explore many other historic milestones at the Museum of Communism in Prague, open every day of the year except Christmas Eve.
+You can explore this history and many other historic milestones at the Museum of Communism in Prague.

 February Travel Tips